netlify/gotrue-js/README.md

 ### GoTrue configuration

 APIUrl: The absolute path of the GoTrue endpoint.
-To find the `APIUrl`, go to `Identity` page of your Netlify site dashboard.
+To find the `APIUrl`, go to your Netlify site dashboard and navigate to **Project configuration > Identity**.
+The URL will be `https://<your-site>.netlify.app/.netlify/identity`.

 audience(optional): `audience` is one of the pre-defined [JWT payload](https://tools.ietf.org/html/rfc7519#section-4.1.3) claims.
 It's an optional attribute which is set to be empty by default.
 If you were hosting your own identity service and wanted to support [multitenancy](https://en.wikipedia.org/wiki/Multitenancy), you would need `audience` to separate the users.

-setCookie(optional): set to be `false` by default.
-If you wish to implement the `remember me` functionality, set the value to be `true`.
+setCookie(optional): set to `false` by default.
+When set to `true`, the library sends an `X-Use-Cookie` header with requests, which tells the GoTrue server to set HttpOnly cookies containing the authentication tokens.
+This is more secure than localStorage alone because HttpOnly cookies cannot be accessed by JavaScript (protecting against XSS attacks).

+**Remember me:** The `login()`, `confirm()`, and `recover()` methods accept an optional `remember` boolean parameter.
+When `remember` is `true` and `setCookie` is enabled, the server sets longer-lived session cookies.
+When `false`, the cookies expire when the browser session ends.

 ### Error handling